jjc256/jjc256/README.md

 - 📚 **Projects**:
   - **BookTracky** – a full-stack book tracking and review platform built with React/TypeScript and PostgreSQL.
   - **Statistical Arbitrage Tool** – a Python tool for sports betting that compares hard and soft markets using de-vigorished odds and Kelly criterion sizing.
-  - **OCaml Transformer** – a functional implementation of a transformer model trained on English text and Cornell social media posts.
+  - **OCaml Transformer** – a functional programming implementation of a transformer model trained on English text and Cornell social media posts.

 🔬 I was awarded a Summer 2024 Engineering Learning Initiatives grant for research under Zhiru Zhang, and our team placed **9th** in the **ICCAD Contest on LLM-Assisted Hardware Design**.